MoCo-GHE-Admin/github-scripts/README.md

   --archived            Include archived repos.
 Default is unarchived only.
   --type {public,private,all}
                         Type of repo: private, public, all (Default).
-  --orgini              use "orglist.ini" with the "orgs" entry with a csv list of all orgs to check --pat-key PATKEY      key in .gh_pat.toml of the PAT to use
+  --include-URL         Include the URL to the repo as a help for people analyzing things --orgini              use "orglist.ini" with the "orgs" entry with a csv list of all orgs to check --pat-key PATKEY      key in .gh_pat.toml of the PAT to use
 ```